7amota/7amota/README.md

 - 👋 Hi, I’m Abdulrhman
 - 👀 I’m interested in Computer programming
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter , django
 - 💞️ I’m looking to collaborate on Charity application
 - 📫 How to reach me '.
 Thomas#8288